woossi0/suite/docs/usermanual/source/installation/linux/centos/suite.rst

       cd /etc/yum.repos.d

 #.
-Add the OpenGeo YUM repository.
+Add the OpenGeo repository.
 The exact command will differ depending on whether you are using CentOS/RHEL 5 or 6, and whether you are using a 32 bit installation or 64 installation:

+   .. warning:: These commands contain links to **beta** packages.
+When the final version of the software is released, these links will change, so you will need to run these commands again.

    .. list-table::
       :widths: 20 80